playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 class AppComponent {}
 ```

+And suddenly our code works as we would expect!

 <details>

 <summary>Final code output</summary>

-<iframe data-frame-title="Angular Directives Challenge - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-directives-challenge?template=node&embed=1&file=src%2Fmain.ts"></iframe>
+<iframe data-frame-title="Angular Directives Challenge - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-directives-challenge-111?template=node&embed=1&file=src%2Fmain.ts"></iframe>

 </details>

 ## Vue

-This code cannot be ported to Vue and would end up looking nearly identical to the previous chapter's code.
+The code from the other frameworks cannot be ported to Vue due to limitations with Vue's directives.
 This is because Vue does not have a way to store a template in a variable without rendering it on-screen.

 That said, it would be pretty frustrating to not have anything to show for the end of this chapter.
 Keeping in mind the limitation of Vue's directives, let's build a directive that can be used to show a tooltip on hover: